D.Gray-man: Production

-After graduating from high school, Hoshino was unsure what job get: animating or writing manga.
-When drawing manga, Hoshino saw herself as a failure when trying to draw shōjo manga, series aimed towards young girls.
-As a result, she decided to focus on manga aimed towards male readers, shōnen manga.
-After sending a one-shot to Shueisha, response from the editorial was positive much to Hoshino's surprise.
-D.Gray-man originated from a one-shot that Hoshino developed during her youth, where she aspired to write the Earl as the main character of her own works.
-However, finding the character unsuitable for a manga magazine aimed at teenagers, she instead created Allen to be the protagonist.
-Hoshino sent a draft of D.Gray-man to Shueisha on a non-specified date.
-She had mixed feelings about writing the series, since she had been offered other jobs (such as developing video games).
-However, Shueisha liked the draft and the staff asked Hoshino to go ahead with the series in 2004 believing it would be popular.
-She had originally intended to write a story about zombies, but was discouraged by her editor T-shi and decided to abandon the idea during the third chapter.
-Asked about her inspiration for writing about the supernatural, Hoshino said that she feared the supernatural after seeing the 1973 film The Exorcist.
-Although the horror film frightened her, it also inspired the author to design the manga's Akuma.
-The area in the series known as Noah's Ark was based on science fiction ideas rather than the supernatural ideas that had influenced the Akuma.
-After conceiving of the Ark's role in the series, Hoshino decided to write a song when Allen is rebuilding it through a piano.
-She requested help from her editor, a university graduate, but decided to use her own lyrics.
-She blamed it on her own ego.
+After graduating from high school, Hoshino was uncertain whether to pursue a career in animation or manga.
+While attempting to draw shōjo manga (series aimed at young girls), she considered herself unsuccessful.
+Consequently, she shifted her focus to shōnen manga aimed at male readers.
+After submitting a one-shot to Shueisha, she was surprised by the editorial staff's positive response.
+D.Gray-man originated from a one-shot Hoshino developed in her youth, where she intended the Earl to be the main character.
+Deeming the character unsuitable for a teenage manga magazine, she created Allen Walker as the protagonist instead.
+Hoshino submitted a draft of D.Gray-man to Shueisha on an unspecified date.
+She had mixed feelings about proceeding with the series, as she had received other job offers, including video game development.
+However, Shueisha approved the draft, and the staff encouraged her to launch the series in 2004, believing it would be popular.
+Her initial concept involved a zombie story, but she abandoned the idea on the advice of her editor T-shi during the third chapter.
+When asked about her inspiration for the supernatural, Hoshino cited a fear stemming from viewing the 1973 film The Exorcist, which also influenced her design of the manga's Akuma.
+The area known as Noah's Ark was based on science fiction concepts rather than the supernatural influences behind the Akuma.
+After conceiving the Ark's role, Hoshino decided to include a song played on a piano while Allen rebuilds it.
+She requested help from her editor, a university graduate, but ultimately used her own lyrics, attributing this to her own ego.